SeedTactics/orders/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/89aqgtnjbpudcu01?svg=true)](https://ci.appveyor.com/project/wuzzeb/seedorders)

 This repository contains the order plugin API for [SeedTactics](https://www.seedtactics.com) and an example implementation of the plugin API.
-This plugin is used to communicate orders between the ERP and the SeedTactics software.
+This plugin is used to communicate orders between the ERP and the SeedTactics Orderlink software.
 For an overview of this process, see the [whitepaper](https://www.seedtactics.com/guide/orders-erp-automation).

 ## Plugin API Source Code